hectorbarquero/university-COMP266/Unit 2/learningDiary.rst

 4. Upload the docs to GitHub and submit a learning diary post as a blog entry in the **Group Blog**

-5. Notify the tutor of the submission, and upload to the **AU drop box**.

 Assignment 2 submission
 ========================